paazmaya/WP-Member-Register/README.md

 In case there has been changes to anything under `WP-Member-Register/assets/`, then also copy those over, but they go to `wordpress-member-register/assets/`

+Remember: Whatever ends up under `wordpress-member-register/tags/` should also be tagged in this git repository, prefixed with `v` as in version.

 ## Updating translations